Axle counter: Siding and shunting movements

 Axle counters have problems maintaining correct counts when train wheels stop directly on the counter mechanism.
 That is known as 'wheel rock', and can prove problematic at stations or other areas where cars are shunted, joined and divided.
 Also, where main lines have switches to siding, spur or loop tracks, extra counters will need to be deployed to detect trains entering or exiting the line, whereas the same infrastructure using track circuits needs no special attention.

 In Auckland, New Zealand, axle counters have been used on all lines where track circuits are required, except for special places where Hi Rail maintenance vehicles either on or off track.
 All road crossing tracks at public level crossings are deemed to be Hi Rail access points and a short single rail DC track circuit is used.
 There are also several single rail DC track circuits at places not at level crossings where Hi Rail vehicles can access the track.

 Electromagnetic brakes

 Magnetic brakes are used on high speed / higher speed trains with a maximum speed greater than 160 km/h.
 These are physically large pieces of metal mounted on the bogie of the vehicle, only a few centimetres above the track.
 They can sometimes be mistakenly detected by axle counters as another axle.
-This can happen at only one end a track block, because of magnetic field curvature, defects of track geometry, or other issues, leading the signalling system to become confused, and also requiring reset of the detection memory.
+This can happen at only one end of a track block, because of magnetic field curvature, defects of track geometry, or other issues, leading the signalling system to become confused, and also requiring reset of the detection memory.
 Modern axle counters are 'eddy current' brake-proof and the magnetic effect of the braking system as described above is overcome, with count information remaining stable even when a vehicle fitted with magnetic brakes is braking whilst traversing the detection point.